babzcraig/currency-pair-trader/README.md

 - The `styles` folder holds the styling for the app.
 As this is a one sceen app, this is simply an `index.scss` file but in a larger app, there would be files for each reasonably large component as well as files for base styles, variables and so on.
 - The `utils` folder  holds our utility functions.
 This allows components that require a shared functions to share them.
 It also keeps code neat by storing these functions away.

-## Misc
-Our babel presets are stored in the `.babelrc` file.
-For this project we are using "env", "react" and "stage-2" presets.
-This will give us the fliexibility to use ES6 and 7 features such as destructuring, spread operators and async/await which helps keep code shorter and more readable.